aschamarthi/wa-cr-warp/README.md

 | Smooth | Upwind (`eta=0.6`) | MP5 | Central-6 (`kai=0.5`) |
 | Shock | WENO-Z/MP | WENO-Z/MP | WENO-Z/MP |

-Or corresponding variables, depending on the direction, will have appropriate values of \eta and kai (kai, a random name I used during development).
+Or corresponding conservative variables, depending on the direction, will have appropriate values of \eta and kai (kai, a random name I used during development).

 In regions of shock waves, one can also perform wave-appropriate centralization.
 However, this is not included in the current Python code.
 There are many possible choices. :)